-LF: Boards may require staff members to enter other Board-specific provider-related data into TWIST or to enter provider data based on local policy and/or procedure.
+LF: Boards may require staff members to enter other Board-specific, provider-related data into TWIST (or TX3C, once implemented) based on local policy and/or procedure.

-NLF: Boards must ensure that staff members update provider agreement data in TWIST within three business days of execution of a new or updated provider agreement.
+NLF: Boards must ensure that staff members update provider agreement data in TWIST (or TX3C, once implemented) within three business days of execution of a new or updated provider agreement.

 CLI Engage